- Fee assured

 Current NHS consultant posts held

-Consultant in Paediatric Allergy Addenbrooke's Hospital
+Consultant and Head of Department, Paediatric Allergy Addenbrooke's Hospital

 Associate Lecturer in Medicine at the University of Cambridge